jerryq27/Cheatsheets/Languages/Python.md

 * Python uses spaces/tabs for code blocks
 * Newlines are allowed between pairs: ()[]{}''' ''' """ """ or with `\`
 * Semicolons are optional
-* Scripts use the `#!/usr/bin/env python3` header to set the interpreter
+* Scripts use the `#!/usr/bin/env python` header to set the interpreter

 * There's no main method, although this boilerplate is used to make sure some code runs first: